Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 To illustrate the similarity between monetary policies, we can superimpose **Decred** launching at the block-height when **Bitcoins** circulating supply reached 1.68million BTC (equivalent to **Decreds** initial pre-mine) to compare progression of the stock-to-flow ratios and supply curves.

-What is immediately observable is that **Decreds** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverse the same set of stock-to-fow values.
+What is immediately observable is that **Decreds** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverse the same set of stock-to-flow values.

 As such, if the fundamental relationship between stock-to-flow and value developed by Plan B is proven valid only for Bitcoin, it must be reasonably attributed to the combined influence of Satoshi's immaculate conception, first mover advantage and halving events.